SceloNkabinde-95/shakespeare-story-generator/README.md

 This is done so the project's complexity especially when testing and validating is easier to track.

 By using this short form of the story, imported the .txt file into python as a list and then extracted the speakers and speeches accordingly.
-The final result is saved in a dataframe.
+The final result is saved in a dataframe with an extra column for the the speeches without any punctuation so the creation of transition matrices for speeches is based solely on the words.